BriancaKnight/Profile-Page/README.md

 #### A professional profile page.

-##Technologies Used
+## Technologies Used

 * HTML
 * CSS

 ## Description

-This is a professional profile page for Brianca Knight including a biography, background, and current GitHub projects.
+This is a professional profile page for Brianca Knight to showcase her programming experience.
+It includes a biography, background, and current GitHub projects.
 This page demonstrates an understanding of HTML and CSS, in accordance with Epicenter's first code review.

 ## Setup/Installation Requirements

-* XXX to be updated XXX
+* Clone this repository to your desktop.
-* XXX to be updated XXX
+* Navigate to the top level of the directory.
-* * XXX to be updated XXX
+* Open portfolio-page.html in your browser.

 ## Known Bugs